SPECIALTIES

 Couples & Intimacy

-Relationships with loved ones are so often our safe place, and can also be a source of great frustration and pain.
 The relationships we had with our caregivers and people around us in early childhood influence how we connect to our partners in adulthood, often unconsciously.
 I believe that what is broken in relationships can also be healed in relationships.
 Learning to access and express your emotions in healthy and connected ways can be life changing, for both you and your relationship.
-Therapeutic support can help you to uncover patterns coming up in your partnership and feel more securely attached to those you love.
+Couples therapy can help you to uncover patterns of conflict, disconnection, and stuckness coming up in your partnership and help you to understand and meet the needs of both yourself and your partner.

 My Therapeutic Approach